 - The legal description of the property in the offer letter (for example, Section 1, Block 35, T-4-S, T&P RR Co., Martin County, Texas)

-If you don’t have all of the above information available to you, that’s okay, we can work with you to get it sorted out.
+If you don’t have all of the above information available, that’s okay; we can work with you to get it sorted out.

 If You Decide to Go Ahead and Sell Mineral Rights

 Although we rarely recommend clients sell their mineral interests, everybody’s life situation is different, and it may make more sense to realize as much value as possible now rather than looking toward a larger gain trickled in over the long term.

 This is where knowing what you own is critical.
 To effectively negotiate the highest price for your mineral interest, you have to know exactly what you own.

 Many mineral buyers capitalize on the fact that it is unlikely that you know what you own.
 If you get far enough in the mineral/royalty selling process that the potential buyer has sent you a copy of their proposed Deed, pay special attention to the fine print, especially in the paragraphs surrounding the legal description of the property described in the instrument.
 You’ll likely find additional language that, in effect, broadens the conveyance to include every mineral interest you own in that particular county.